Harry Farr: Farr's family after his execution

 The historian William Philpott describes Farr's death as "Britain's most notorious military execution".
 After Farr was executed, his widow Gertrude received a telegraph notifying her of his death.
 It read "Dear Madam, we regret to inform you that your husband has died.
 He was sentenced for cowardice and was shot at dawn on 18th October".
 Gertrude and her daughter Gertie could no longer receive a military pension and they were made homeless.
 They were able to find employment with the family of a lord in their hometown of Hampstead.
 Gertrude remarried; her second husband was killed during World War II.
 She suffered from shame at the reason for Farr's execution and she did not reveal the circumstance of his death for decades.
 She claimed she had hidden the telegraph informing her of his death due to the embarrassment.
 Farr's father was so ashamed that he refused to say his son's name for the rest of his life.
-When Gertrude did reveal the truth to Gertie in 1985, Gertie was in her 40s.
-They both continued to keep the circumstance's of Farr's death a secret from others.
+When Gertrude did reveal the truth to Gertie, Gertie was in her 40s.
+They both continued to keep the circumstances of Farr's death a secret from others.
 It was only when Janet Booth—Farr's granddaughter—began researching her family tree that Gertrude told her the story of how he had died.